 Creative Escape | Circle City Industrial Complex

-Things to do at the Circle City Industrial Complex
+Things to Do at the Circle City Industrial Complex

 Housed in a renovated industrial building, the Circle City Industrial Complex is located between Massachusetts Avenue and Brookside Avenue.
 Free parking is easily accessible with a large 4-acre lot across the street from the building.
 Public restrooms are available in the complex.